Time Management & Job Burnout

 “Leadership is an active role; ‘lead’ is a verb.
 But the leader who tries to do it all is headed for burnout, and in a powerful hurry.”

 Client Tony asks: We’ve had some cutbacks recently and I’ve been asked to take on a lot of additional responsibilities.
 I’m feeling exhausted and burned out, but I’m afraid to slow down.
 What should I do?

 Coach Joel answers: You are definitely not alone, and in today’s business environment, many of my clients, like yourself, are having to take good old-fashioned time management to a new level.
-Here are three of my executive coaching tools that will help get you back on track.
+Here are four of my executive coaching tools that will help get you back on track.

 - Schedule yourself first

 Work overload combined with fear of losing your job has a powerful negative impact on your physical and mental health.
 This can become a vicious cycle where you feel constantly exhausted, less able to be productive, leading to even more stress, etc. You need to break this cycle now by putting your health first.
 Don’t start your day in overdrive.
 Cut the adrenaline rush and avoid burnout by spending the first half hour of the day in relaxation mode.
 Disconnect from technology—don’t answer emails or check your Facebook page.
 Spend this time reading, listening to music, staring out the window, or playing with your cat.
 Eat a decent breakfast rather than grabbing a cup of coffee as you head out the door.
 (Hint: TV news and talk radio are NOT relaxing.)